genesiscommunitysuccess/docs/docs/04_front-end/05_micro-front-ends/03_foundation-header.md

 }
 ```

-## Header Customisation
+## Customising the header

 ### Icon

-By default the Navigation Bar and Flyout Menu will show the Genesis logo.
+By default, the navigation bar and flyout menu show the Genesis logo.
 You can override this by setting an `img` tag with the `slot="logo"` attribute.
 For example:

 ```html
 <foundation-header>
 	<img src="https://icotar.com/avatar/genesis" slot="logo" />
 </foundation-header>
 ```
-The `src` of your `img` tag would reference the image that you want to display.
-Adding an `img` in this slot will update the logo in both the navigation bar and the flyout.
+The `src` of your `img` tag identifies the image that you want to display.
+Adding an `img` in this slot updates the logo in both the navigation bar and the flyout.

-### Navigation Items
+### Navigation items

-Navigation items can be added to the left hand side of the navigation bar.
-Add in elements and set `slot="routes"` attribute on each element, and then navigation can be controlled via their `@click` event.
+You can add navigation items can be added to the left-hand side of the navigation bar.
+For each element, you can set `slot="routes"` attribute, so that navigation is controlled via a `@click` event.
 The following is a really basic example for adding a 'Home' button:

 ```javascript
 html`
 <foundation-header